phantacea.com

 He reckons nothing can stop him, not even his ever-reincarnating deviant son Taurus Chrysaor Attis, the Universal Soldier.
 What he can't plan ahead to stop, because he can't remember he even exists, is the pernicious influence of Smiler (who claims to be his triplet brother in Sedon), and the seemingly inanimate objects known as the Trigregos Talismans.

 (These are the trilogy’s titular thrice-cursed Godly Glories.
 They’re named after the three long lost, yet nonetheless deeply despised, second generational mothers of devakind.
-As described in the graphic novel, devazurs consider them traitors to their own often-unkind kind.
-As for the other three Godly Glories, the Thrygragos Talismans, named after the Great Gods themselves, as far as Mithras is concerned they aren’t cursed at all.
+As described in the graphic novel, "Forever & 40 Days — The Genesis of Phantacea", devazurs consider them traitors to their own often-unkind kind.
+As for the other three Godly Glories, the Thrygragos Talismans, named after the Great Gods themselves, as far as Mithras is concerned they aren't cursed at all.
 That’s probably because he has them.)

 A mosaic novel, its multifarious cast of characters includes gods or devils, a few of their mortal offspring (called deviants) such as Jordan Q Tethys and Taurus Chrysaor Attis, and a number of ordinary men and women.
 Hardly all of these last are human.
 (Sooth said, there's a particularly nasty Saurian, namely Saudi the Steg Sari, running amuck throughout much of the novel.)